04 Health policy

 - Children with complex and/or long-term health conditions

-have a health care plan (04.2a) in place which takes into account the principles and best practice guidance given here.
+have a health care plan (04.2a) in place which considers the principles and best practice guidance given here.

 - Key persons have appropriate training for administration